The American Civil War: A tale of two Americas

 Therefore, the south was willing to fight to preserve their profits.

-In comparison, in the north, most states had industrialised and most of their profits came from businesses that made and sold products.
+In comparison, in the north, most states had industrialised and the majority of their profits came from businesses that made and sold products.

 They did not rely upon slaves to achieve this, but upon large factories and cheap labour from paid employees.